UPDATE: Lara has immediate day and evening openings for clients on Mon, Tues, and Weds.

 Who I Serve

-My diverse expertise allows me to support a wide range of teens and adults with various needs.
+My diverse expertise allows me to support a wide range of teens and women with various needs.

 Life is full of changes, and sometimes we need a little extra support to navigate them.
 I help adults facing: